DimaMinka/easyengine-vagrant/README.md

 ==================

 This is a simple Vagrant file to work with EasyEngine on your any system using Vagrant.
-The box include [Wordmove](https://github.com/welaika/wordmove) for easy deployment and small fixes for easy working by ssh. (wordmove, wp-cli, composer, git)
+The box include [Wordmove](https://github.com/welaika/wordmove) for easy deployment and small fixes for easy working by ssh. (wordmove, wp-cli, composer, git, gtop)

 Note: If you are using other that Ubuntu/Debian system, then installation steps will differ, but setup steps are same.